brstrutt/PersonalWebsiteV2/content/notes/the_rants/4_division_by_zero_rant.md

 {{< slide background="#555" >}}

-goddamn 8 years olds learn division why the fuck are we CHOOSING to embed a goddamn special case that doesn't need to be there
+goddamn 8 year olds learn division why the fuck are we CHOOSING to embed a goddamn special case that doesn't need to be there

 Computers need to stop SHITTING THE BED just because you DARED divide one number by another number